-No Resurrection Preaching without the Scriptures
+2 No Resurrection Preaching without the Scriptures

-Have you even wondered why Jesus, after he rose from the dead, did not show himself to some of his enemies?
+Have you ever wondered why Jesus, after he rose from the dead, did not show himself to some of his enemies?
 No appearance to Pilate or the Jewish Council?
 Only to his regular followers?
 I have wondered about that.
-Luke gives us an answer in this story.
-I don't know if this is the whole story, probably, and it is certainly Luke's answer.
+Luke gives us his answer in this story.

 Jesus does not think it is enough to know that he rose from the dead.
-What people need to know is how his resurrection fills out the OT story.
+What people need to know is how his resurrection fills out the Old Testament story.
 The resurrection, by itself, could mean almost anything.
-How did Jesus use the OT to explain his death and his resurrection?
+Jesus used the Old Testament to explain his death and his resurrection.
 That was the only way he wanted people to preach the resurrection.

-Jesus did not to prove his resurrection to anyone he could not also educate about how the Old Testament was leading toward this all along.
+Jesus did not prove his resurrection to anyone he could not also educate about how the Old Testament was leading toward this all along.
 He would only show himself carefully to those he could also teach carefully about the Old Testament.

 This comes up three different times in our story today.
-First, to the two on the road: How foolish you are, and how slow to believe all that the prophets have spoken!
-Did not the Messiah have to suffer these things and then enter his glory?"
-And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself.
+First, to the two on the road.
+He scolded them for their slowness to believe the prophets: How foolish you are, and how slow to believe all that the prophets have spoken!
+Did not the Messiah have to suffer these things and then enter his glory?
+"And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself.

 Was the problem that they did not believe the women?
 No. Was the problem that they did not believe Jesus himself, when he predicted ahead of time that he would rise the third day?
 No. They were foolishly slow to believe the prophets.
-And as they walked along, Jesus gave them a Bible lesson about himself.
+And as they walked along, Jesus gave them an Old Testament Bible lesson about himself.

-The second time we hear about Jesus and the Scriptures is this line as they speak to each other after they recognized Jesus, and he disappeared: "Were not our hearts burning within us while he talked with us on the road and opened the Scriptures to us?"
+The second time we hear about Jesus and the Scriptures is when they speak to each other right after they recognized Jesus and he disappeared: "Were not our hearts burning within us while he talked with us on the road and opened the Scriptures to us?"

 So, as they walked on the road, and Jesus explained the Scriptures, their hearts were burning.
 Why did they say that to each other after they recognized him?
-Because that was a familiar experience which they should have recognized!
+Because that was a familiar experience, something they should have recognized!
 They are scolding themselves.
-This had often happened, walking down the road with Jesus, and he's giving a Bible lesson and their hearts burn - they should have known!
+This had often happened, walking down the road with Jesus, and he's giving a Bible lesson and their hearts burn - they should have recognized him then.

 And then, the third time we hear about Jesus and the Scriptures was when they were all together, Jesus gave the same lesson again: He said, "This is what I told you while I was still with you: Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms."
 Then he opened their minds so they could understand the Scriptures.
 He told them, "This is what is written: The Messiah will suffer and rise from the dead on the third day, and repentance for the forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem."
-All that was written, and Jesus needed them to know about that.
+Jesus needed them to know about these things.

-The preachers in Acts use the OT all the time when they talk about Jesus.
-By the time we have read through the book of Acts, we have gotten the Lord's whole Bible lesson, most of it by the end of Acts 15.
+The preachers in Acts use the Old Testament all the time when they talk about Jesus.
+By the time we have read through the book of Acts, we have gotten the Lord's whole Old Testament lesson, most of it by the end of Acts 15.